 Above, guests wander the summer tour path during an open house.
 The summer path is gently sloped, with brick pavers.

-We welcome service dogs on Lemurs Live, Private Lemurs Live, and Little Lemurs tours, which are along the paved tour path described above.
+We welcome service dogs on Public General Tours (Guided and Self-Guided), Private General Tours, and Little Lemurs Children's Tours, which are along the paved tour path described above.
 Please note, though, that while most of the tour path is open to them, the service dogs themselves will not be able to enter the animal housing areas visited on these tours.
 These areas include the Nocturnal Building (summer and winter tour path) and a section of the Miaro building (winter tour path only).
 This is because of the risk of disease transmission and is important for the safety of the dogs and the DLC’s lemurs.

 Guests with medical restrictions or special needs, such as the need to be accompanied by a Service Dog on a tour, must let the staff at Lemur Landing know when making the reservation.
 Please be aware that, like all novel objects, the presence of a Service Dog may affect lemur behavior.
 If you have questions, please call us at (919) 401-7240 - we'll be happy to help!